Jeremy Holt - Chairman

 However, it was only in January 2000 that serious progress was made with the establishment of a Steering Committee and a company limited by guarantee.
 The advent of the University of Bath and the development of the Oakfield Campus provided a unique opportunity for the proposed museum to be co-located on the Campus.
 Two members of the Steering Committee were from the University.

-When the University left Swindon, the Museum went into storage before moving to Theatre Square in 2009.
+When the University left Swindon, the Museum went into storage before moving to its current location at Theatre Square in 2009.

 Perhaps the best known display of computer exhibits is in the Science Museum in London.
 However, the Science Museum aims to cover the whole development of science and technology and the computing element of that must, therefore, always be limited.
 The Science Museum is an enthusiastic supporter of the Museum of Computing, partly because it would give greater scope for the display of computing exhibits owned by the Science Museum.

 The Computer Conservation Society was set up in 1989 as a joint venture between the Science Museum and the British Computer Society.
 Since then the volunteer efforts of the working parties of the Computer Conservation Society and the efforts of the Science Museum staff have resulted in the successful restoration to working order of a number of early computers.
 The Computer Conservation Society has no collection of its own and refers historic equipment elsewhere.